JohnSnowLabs/spark-nlp/README.md

 master-boot-disk-size, worker-boot-disk-size, num-workers as your needs.
 If you use the previous image-version from 2.0, you should also add ANACONDA to optional-components.
 And, you should enable gateway.
+Don't forget to set the maven coordinates for the jar in properties.

 ```bash
 gcloud dataproc clusters create ${CLUSTER_NAME} \